Christmas Traditions for Families

 So this one is more of an end of year tradition, but it starts at Christmas so I have included it here as photo books also make a fantastic thoughtful gift for grandparents for example.
 In our house the tradition is for me to collate all of the photos from the year and make a photo book that we can have for the years to come.
 Sure we could just keep the photos on our phones, but there is something just lovely about having these year books to look at.

 Christmas Traditions for families that we borrowed from Norway

-gingerbread When I was little we lived in Norway.
+When I was little we lived in Norway.
 They really know how to do Christmas!
-It is lovely in everywhere I have been in Scandanavia during the Christmas season.
+It is lovely in everywhere I have been in Scandinavia during the Christmas season.
 So we have borrowed some of their Christmas Traditions for Families and popped them right into our English Christmas.